jess-lam/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map returns new array and .forEach doesn’t.
+    .forEach is a glorified for loop.

 2. What is the difference between a function and a method?

+    Methods are functions that belong to an object.
+Methods use data contained within a class and are called using reference variables.
+Functions don't have reference variables.

 3. What is closure?

+    Closure is when a functions needs to use a variable that is not inside its scope.

 4. Describe the four rules of the 'this' keyword.

+    Global Binding: When in the global scope, the value of the “this” keyword will be the window/console object.

+    Implicit Binding: It is implied that if you are using a method on an object, “this” gets bound to the object left of the dot.

+    New Binding: Whenever a constructor function is used, “this” refers to the specific object this is created and returned by the constructor function.

+    Explicit Binding: “this” is explicitly defined whenever the call or apply method is used.

 5. Why do we need super() in an extended class?

+    We need super() in an extended class to pass any new attributes back up to the constructor of the parent object.

 ## Project Set up